 I was reading Mark Tully’s No Full Stops in India on an evening in Kalga village while bacpacking in the Parvati Valley in Himachal Pradesh for 8 days.
 The weather was pleasant and the fresh mountain air was intoxicating.
 I sat on an old wooden bench with a table outside my lovely little homestay atop a hill.

-Soon a stranger with a camera around his neck stopped to click some pictures of the valley.
-He asked me if he could click my picture against the background of the mountains.
+Soon a stranger stopped by to click some pictures of the valley.
+He asked if he could click my picture against the background of the mountains.
 ‘It would add more character’, he said.
 I replied a nervous ‘okay’ and he started clicking away.

 I continued to read my book while taking a moment to sip my tea.
 The stranger smiled and joined me on the table.
 Average height and built, unshaven and a thick accent, I was unabashed in asking if he was from South India.
 He didn’t seem to want to reveal much about himself but he said a reluctant ‘yes’.
 ‘I am from Chennai but I’ve been living in Kalga for eight months now’.

 We come from cities where we are told to not trust strangers so I had my inhibitions of talking to him.
 But I also tried to break the ice.
 To my surprise, he was more hesitant to answer my questions than I would have been had he asked me any questions.
 But he was also polite and well spoken.